elcodi-blog/elcodi-blog.github.io/source/_posts/2014-08-11-a-short-break-for-meditation.markdown

 ### Implementation

-We know that unfortunatelly, at least at this stage, our design choices and implementation cannot satisfy everyone.
+We know that unfortunately, at least at this stage, our design choices and implementation cannot satisfy everyone.
 Trying to do it would require a massive effort and can lead to a loss of focus and direction.
 We prefer stick with our vision despite the errors we would make.

 A question we are frequently asked is why we are coupling with Symfony and Doctrine: this is a trade-off we had to settle for trying to maximize acceptance from both developers and end users by enforcing clean, coherent, structured and documented code.